NIHR-funded online diabetes tool rolled out across NHS

 An NIHR-funded online tool to help people with type 2 diabetes manage their condition is to be made available on the NHS.

-The online portal - HeLP-Diabetes - is the first ever to be shown to help people with type 2 diabetes reduce blood glucose levels.
+The online portal - Diabetes UK - is the first ever to be shown to help people with type 2 diabetes reduce blood glucose levels.
 The tool gives patients with type 2 diabetes access to expert advice and support without the need for a face-to-face appointment.

 Eleven NHS sites will pilot the new service thanks to funding from the NHS Long Term Plan, with HeLP-Diabetes being made nationally available in early 2020.